soverenio/docs/docs/getting-started/quick-start.md

    You can use any other valid release name instead of `soveren-agent`.

 7. That's it!
-You may [go to the Soveren app](https://app.soveren.io/) now.
+You may [go to the Soveren app](https://app.soveren.io/) now and check [the dashboards](../user-guide/overview/).

+For more advanced configuration options please take a look at the [configuration page](../administration/configuring-agent/).

 ## What happens under the hood